Last Updated on February 14, 2021 by Katie Barton

 Step 1 – Clean your wall.

-Clean your wall off.
-My wall wasn’t terribly dirty, so I just wiped it down with a wet washrag and then air dry.
+Clean your wall.
+My wall wasn’t terribly dirty, so I just wiped it down with a wet washrag and let it air dry.

 Step 2 – Start wallpapering.

-Start at one end of the wall so that you can use the corner as a guide.
+Start at one end of the wall and use the corner as a guide.
 (Although it’s important to note that your walls probably aren’t completely level.)

 Leave 3-5 inches of extra paper at the top and bottom.